How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Conclusion and Future Research

 \section{Conclusion and Future Research}

 In this paper, we investigated the robustness and stability of fair optimisation strategies.
 We proposed a new way to measure the robustness, named \textit{relative robustness}, and explored how the different strategies offer different levels of robustness.
-In our experimentation, we demonstrated that large perturbations to the data for the \textit{exponentiated gradient} in-learning method show very little impact on the fairness of the model, and that the post-processing method, though bounded by Theorem 5.1, is particularly sensitive to noise.
+In our experimentation, we demonstrated that large perturbations to the data for the \textit{exponentiated gradient} in-learning method show very little impact on the fairness of the model, and that the post-processing method, though bounded by Theorem~\ref{th:max}, is particularly sensitive to noise.
 We also showed that using a linear pre-processing method to remove bias is not always an appropriate method to rid a data set of bias.
 We have also proposed a novel framework to explore the robustness of fair models, which allows us to compare the stability of different solutions with respect to fairness.
 This work makes a significant contribution towards ensuring that our data-driven models continue to make fair decisions beyond deployment, and can assist in predicting how and when a model's outputs may become unfair.

-Whilst this work has offered us answers, it has also opened new avenues of research.
-Specific lines of inquiry include: \begin{enumerate} \item Do other pre/in/post-processing methods offer a similar kind of robustness? \item Is the robustness linked more heavily to the optimisation method or the fairness constraint location? \item Can Theorem 5.1 be extended to find a bound on fairness where all data have injected noise? \item Can we further generalise the result from Theorem 5.1, expanding it beyond equalised odds to other fairness constraints? \item How robust are the methods under more specific changes to distribution, not just random noise? \end{enumerate}
+While this work has offered us some answers, it has also opened new avenues of research.
+Specific lines of inquiry include: \begin{enumerate} \item Do other pre/in/post-processing methods offer a similar kind of robustness? \item Is the robustness linked more heavily to the learning model or the fairness constraint location? \item Can Theorem~\ref{th:bound} be extended to find a bound on fairness where all data have injected noise? \item Can we further generalise the result from Theorem~\ref{th:max}, expanding it beyond equalised odds to other fairness constraints? \item How robust are the methods under more specific changes to distribution, not just random noise? \end{enumerate}